thunderdust/Solaris/catalog.md

 2. Design powerful search functions which filters products by user's preferences such as brand, size, weight, screen size, price range, battery performance, hardware specifications etc. There can be more than one search criteria.
 On top of that, assign each laptop with one or a few tags which describes the specialized features of the product.
 For instance, [Gaming Laptop] tag for products with high performance on display effect and game processing; or [Specialized for Girls] tag for laptops which are fancy, light-weighted and easy-to-use.
 The recommendation function will choose products for target clients based on the filters and tags.
 If customers do not have any requirements / expectations / preferences about the laptop, the system can still make recommendations based on customer's features such as gender, age, salary, occupation etc.

 3. Design a deal submission function for sales representatives.
 Use elegant user interfaces and workflow to simplify the process of submission.
 Use input validations and auto-completion where applicable to reduce the chance for errors and increase the efficiency.

+4. Use the order system in our application Solaris, sales representatives can access the submitted orders from remote and do modifications or cancellations.
+The result will be effective immediately.
+Submitted orders are stored as it is for at least 24 hours, within which any modifications / cancellations are allowed.

+5. Use the tracking function in the order system of Solaris, sales representatives are able to check the real-time delivery status of any order of his clients.
+He only needs to enter the order series number, and all the information he needs will be presented, with frequent updates.
+He can also choose to receive a notification in the application when an order he is in charge of has been safely delivered to the customer.